SovnSkyrim/QWEST/README.md

 Fourth modification: [Oblivion Style HUD](http://prntscr.com/xb9lrc).
 Disabled by default, it'll make the UI have an oblivion style like [this](https://staticdelivery.nexusmods.com/mods/1704/images/463/463-1511538957-694432832.png)

-Fifth Modification is the difficulty tweak that allows NPCs to have Ordinator Perks; it'll make the experience much more challenging but I play with it myself.
+Fifth Modification is the difficulty tweak that allows NPCs to have Ordinator Perks; disabled by default, it'll make the experience much more challenging but I play with it myself.
 Here's the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/42022).
-There's also one for Adamant; [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/47484).
+There's also one for Adamant (also disabled by default); [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/47484).

 Sixth Modification is [Quick Loot](http://prntscr.com/10eh3rd).
 Enabled by default, it adds a little box showing the inventory of whatever container, corpse, or anything that you're hovering, so you know what's inside without opening it.
 If you do not want that, simply untick the mod.
 (It's under the "Quality of Life" Separator in MO2)